Jalakandapuram: Demographics

-As per the 2011 census, Jalakandapuram had a population of 16,184 individuals across 4,198 households.
+As per 2024, Jalakandapuram has a population of approximately 22,800 individuals across approximately 4800 households.
 The population saw a marginal increase compared to the previous census in 2001 when 14,077 inhabitants were registered.
 The population consisted of 8,138 males and 8,046 females.
 About 1,523 individuals were below the age of six years.
 About 2.2% of the population belonged to scheduled castes.
 The entire population is classified as urban.
 The town has an average literacy rate of 81.5%.

 About 43.8% of the eligible population were employed, of which majority were involved in agriculture and allied activities.
 Hinduism was the majority religion which was followed by 96.0% of the population, with Islam (3.4%) and Christianity (0.6%) being minor religions.